 A word about the veggies: We roast them on a hot baking sheet in a very hot oven for just five minutes or so, and then finish them in the curry.
 It’s tempting to just toss them in the curry for the whole time, but doing it this way gives them a terrific texture.
 The cauliflower is al dente; the potatoes are creamy and light, and yet still a little dense.

-This is a warm, satisfying stew, the perfect antidote to the mid-winter doldrums.
+This is a warm, satisfying stew, the perfect antidote to the fall doldrums.
 We love how the turmeric dyes everything in the dish a golden yellow.
 Cauliflower has never looked so sunny.
 Make it on a busy weeknight: it comes together in under a half hour, and if you serve it with something to soak up that creamy sauce — a mound of basmati rice or some warm naan — it’s a hearty one-bowl meal.
 If you have leftovers, package them up for later in the week.
 The curry is even tastier on day two, and it reheats beautifully.

 1 Tbsp vegetable oil

 2 ½ cups diced gold potatoes (1¼ lbs)

 1 tsp cumin seeds

 1 medium yellow onion, chopped

 3 garlic cloves, grated